 “It is the mind that translates good and bad circumstances into happiness or misery.
 So happiness comes with the purging of mental toxins, such as hatred, compulsive desire, arrogance and jealousy, which literally poison the mind.
 It also requires that one cease to distort reality and that one cultivate wisdom.”

-It is a practice which supports the capacity to stay focussed on what you are doing as you are doing it, a powerful antidote to the distractible nature of the mind and the information-overload in our digital world.
-When practised regularly, it can bring more calm and effectiveness into everyday life, reducing stress and enhancing mental capacity.
+It is a practice that supports the capacity to stay focussed on what you are doing as you are doing it, a powerful antidote to the distractible nature of the mind and the information overload in our digital world.
+When practised regularly, it can bring more calm and effectiveness into everyday life, enhance happiness and mental capacity, and reduce stress.

 1. It helps you get out of negative thought loops

 “The greatest weapon against stress is our ability to choose one thought over another.” ~ William James

 So often what gets in the way of our happiness is the tendency of the mind to fall into unhelpful loops of negative thinking.
 This can propel us into a downward spiral and affect our lives in many unhelpful ways.
 Mindfulness meditation is a form of rigorous training of the mind which helps us to become more familiar with the nature of the mind.
 We also become more skilled at detecting and rerouting unhelpful patterns of thought.
 When we learn to observe this, we can actually choose to disengage and move our attention in ways that support us rather than pull us down.